This article discusses Sender Policy Framework (SPF) records and contains information about how to configure a SPF record for Exchange Online.

 By contrast, Microsoft uses a soft fail.
 Many third-party vendors who send email messages on behalf of Microsoft for surveys, newsletters, and so on are outside the SPF record that Microsoft uses.
 Because Microsoft does not own that IP space but still wants those organizations to be able to send email messages on behalf of Microsoft, Microsoft uses a soft fail.

 Microsoft expects email messages to be accepted, but marked.
 Additionally, when email messages are forwarded, it also requires a soft fail because SPF checks do not survive email forwarding.
 Outlook.com uses a soft fail in its SPF record.

 The Sender ID Framework SPF Record Wizard is a wizard that helps guide customers through creating a new SPF record for their DNS domain.
 Customers can use this wizard to add a new SPF record to their DNS zone to include Exchange Online servers as sending Simple Mail Transfer Protocol (SMTP) servers.
 To access the wizard, visit the following Microsoft website:

 Additionally, you may also want to list IP addresses of all outgoing (also known as "outbound") mail servers.
-These IP addresses are required when you send email messages to other clients of Microsoft Forefront Online Protection for Exchange (FOPE) in Office 365 pre-upgrade, or Exchange Online Protection (EOP) in Office 365.
+These IP addresses are required when you send email messages to other clients of Exchange Online Protection in Office 365.
 Each IP address should be added by using an "ip4:"

 statement.
 For example, to use "127.0.0.1